 Now, the coronavirus outbreak is going to continue affecting estate agencies and house sales for quite some time.
 Above all, you need to demonstrate to property owners that you’re taking all the necessary steps to protect them and make their potential buyers feel as comfortable as possible.

-Update the images on your Google My Business account to show people the measures you’re taking – for example, how you’re socially distancing in the office and team members wearing masks.
+Update the images on your Google Business Profile account to show people the measures you’re taking – for example, how you’re socially distancing in the office and team members wearing masks.
 Also, highlight any services you have that can help reduce any risk, such as video call appointments and virtual property viewings.

-While you’re at it, make the most of Q&As on Google My Business to address any concerns property owners and potential buyers might have to show that you’re on top of everything.
+While you’re at it, make the most of Q&As on Google Business Profile to address any concerns property owners and potential buyers might have to show that you’re on top of everything.
 Likewise, you can publish Google Posts as a local business to increase your local visibility and keep people updated about how your agency is operating.

 Whether you’re operating in one area or multiple parts of the country, getting content in local publications will boost your search presence in every locale.
 By earning local links you’ll both boost your presence in the local pack and Google Maps, as well as improve the ranking of your homepage or local landing pages in search.